beginner-corp/docs.begin.com/src/shared/docs/en/scheduled-functions/provisioning.md

 Begin paid-tier apps are not limited in these ways.

 Another important thing to note: AWS does not guarantee the exact time of execution.
-So while you can request a scheduled function runs twice daily, you cannot specify that it run at noon and midnight – it may always run at 2:04PM & 2:04AM, for example.
+So while you can request a scheduled function runs twice daily, you cannot specify that it run at noon and midnight – it may always run at 2:04 PM & 2:04 AM, for example.

 ## Removing scheduled functions